Amanda Lamb

 Amanda Lamb (born 19 July 1972) is an English television presenter, property expert and former model who is notable for presenting A Place in the Sun (from 2001 until 2009) and You Deserve This House.
 She has also had notable appearances on various television programmes as a panellist or as a guest on shows such as The Games, Harry Hill's TV Burp and Pointless Celebrities.

 Early life and early career

 Amanda Lamb was born in Portsmouth and was brought up in Havant, Hampshire.
 She worked as an estate agent in Havant and part-time as a barmaid for five years before becoming a model.

 Career

 Modelling

 In 1994, she took over the role of the "Scottish Widow" from Deborah Moore in a long-running series of advertisements for the investment company, Scottish Widows Fund and Life Assurance Society.
 David Bailey once asked Lamb to glide across the screen wearing roller skates in a scene which never made the final cut.
 Lamb's final advert and her favourite was called "The Lighthouse", this contract lasted ten years.

-In June 1998, she appeared in a silver bikini for FHM.